haimbilia/BuyHub/readme.txt

     => 063910 - iOS Web: Buyer: The user is not able to place an order => 063943 - iOS Web: Getting an error when the user clicks on Dashboard.
-    => 063946 - iOS web: Getting a multiple issues when the user adds a product
+    => 063946 - iOS web: Getting a multiple issues when the user adds a product => 063959 - Admin: Cart total amount is not showing correctly on the order details page at the admin's end

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last